-Imagine you walk into church and sit down in your pew and the most beautiful, well polished, flawless pastor stands at the pulpit.
-The pastor’s suit is perfectly pressed, his (or her) teeth sparkle, words flow form your pastor’s mouth like lines well rehearsed from a script.
+Imagine you walk into a church and sit down in your pew and the most beautiful, well polished, flawless pastor stands at the pulpit.
+The pastor’s suit is perfectly pressed, his (or her) teeth sparkle, words flow from your pastor’s mouth like lines well rehearsed from a script.
 The paparazzi are barely being held at bay by the deacons who are doing over time as bouncers.
-You reach down and clasp your Bible saying a little prayer to God of thanksgiving that your tithe has finally reached the level where you get season floor tickets and that you are no longer condemned to the over-flow area with all those screaming babies, and newbies.
+You reach down and clasp your Bible saying a little prayer to God of thanksgiving that your tithe has finally reached the level where you get season floor tickets and that you are no longer condemned to the overflow area with all those screaming babies, and newbies.
 Is this your idea of the ideal church?

 There is nothing more worldly then idolatry.

 You might not think that is the ideal church but it just might actually be for many.
-We in the church, in general and in specific in Adventism, have grown to love the idea of celebrities representing us.
-To have your own “celeb” has become the in-vague status symbol that proves your church, denomination, or faith has broken through the proverbial “glass ceiling” into the “mainstream” and celebrated faiths of the world.
+We in the church, in general, and in specific in Adventism, have grown to love the idea of celebrities representing us.
+To have your own “celeb” has become the in-vogue status symbol that proves your church, denomination, or faith has broken through the proverbial “glass ceiling” into the “mainstream” and celebrated faiths of the world.
 If your church could just convert the next Brad Pitt or Scarlett Johansson just imagine the way the world would look at you?
 Having Brad Pitt as the new pastor of your local church has to boost attendance right?
 While there may be a sudden increase in attendance, would it, in the end, yield better spirituality?

 Famous people won’t help you break the glass ceiling.

-Why have we become star struck in Adventism over big name evangelists, politicians, and TV stars?
+Why have we become star struck in Adventism over big-name evangelists, politicians, and TV stars?
 We hear a lot of sermons on worldliness and the need to avoid it, but the second one of us is in the limelight, the rest of us raise our hands and proclaim how proud we are to be with that guy (or girl)!
 Now, I am not against Adventists being famous.
 I do not at all think it is a bad thing.
 After all, public recognition is a form of pre-evangelism.
 Yet what I am opposed to is esteeming the opinions of “celeb Adventists” higher than we ought, or letting their views shape our theology, simply because they are well-known and popular.